Paul Dolan (soccer): International career

 Dolan was a member of Canada's Youth team in Trinidad and Tobago in 1984 that qualified for the FIFA World Youth Championship in the Soviet Union in 1985.

 He made his senior debut in an October 1984 friendly match against Cyprus and burst on to the international scene in 1986, when he played for Canada in the opening game of the World Cup in Mexico against France.
 He held the famous French team scoreless until the 79th minute when Jean Pierre Papin gave France a narrow 1–0 victory.

 He earned a total of 53 caps and has represented Canada in 15 FIFA World Cup qualification matches in four World Cup qualifying campaigns.
 He also played at the inaugural 1989 FIFA Futsal World Championship.

 His final international was a November 1997 World Cup qualification match against Costa Rica, a game after which Alex Bunbury, Geoff Aunger, Frank Yallop and Colin Miller also said farewell to the national team.

 In 2004, Dolan was inducted into the Canadian Soccer Hall of Fame.

 Coaching career

 After retiring, Dolan became one of Canada's goalkeeper coaches at both CONCACAF Gold Cup tournaments and World Cup qualification games.

+Broadcasting career

+Also after retiring Dolan developed a career as a broadcaster first broadcasting USL games on Fox Soccer Channel and from 2011 on broadcasting Major League Soccer (MLS) games on TSN and Sportsnet as well as acting as a match analyst for MLS Season Pass.